prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 # Free T-shirts, Free Stickers and more for Developers!

-The below list contains currently available free tshirts, free stickers and other free swags for developers :smiley:
+This awesome list contains currently available free tshirts, free stickers and other free swags for developers :smiley:

 ### Shortcuts